App & Browser Testing Made Easy

 XPath is a Selenium technique to navigate through a page’s HTML structure.
 XPath enables testers to navigate through the XML structure of any document and can be used on both HTML and XML documents.

-Example: Let’s try to locate the same search bar in Amazon with the help of XPath.
+Example: Let’s try to locate the favorites button on the homepage with the help of XPath.
 The code below shows that it contains an ID locator.
 Note that relative XPath starts with ‘//’.

 Now, using the Selenium findElement method, execute the code below: